China’s Spectacles Market

-Wholesale markets are traditional channels for the marketing of optical products in China, with such markets in every big city.
-Some of these specialised markets are mainly for domestic sales (such as the Danyang Glasses City in Jiangsu), while some are for export (such as the Guangzhou Glasses City).
+Traditionally, optical products in China have been sold through wholesale markets.
+Every big city has a wholesale market.
+Some of these specialised markets are mainly for domestic sales (such as the Danyang Glasses City in Jiangsu), while others are for export (such as the Guangzhou Glasses City).
 There are also markets that cater to both.

 The four main types of retail outlets selling eyewear on the mainland are branded chains, professional ophthalmic medical care institutions, bargain supermarkets for fashionable eyewear, and traditional optical shops.

 Optical shops with an optometrist on site first appeared in China in the early 1990s.
-Customers can get prescription glasses after an eye test at these shops, saving time and increasing convenience.
-These shops are developing in the direction of chain operation.
-Daguangming (大光明), Oriental Vision (東方), Red Star Optical (紅星), Mao Chang Glasses (茂昌), Baodao Optical (寶島) and LensCrafters (亮視點) are some of the more successful chains.
-Baodao uses artificial intelligence to improve its sales and services, using this technology to inform frontline salespeople of customer data, such as spending habits, optical records and eye health, for example.
+Customers can get prescription glasses after an eye test at the shop, saving time and increasing convenience for the customer.
+These shops are moving towards becoming chains.
+GBV (大光明), Oriental Vision (東方), Red Star Optical (紅星), Mao Chang Glasses (茂昌), Baodao Optical (寶島) and LensCrafters (亮視點) are some of the more successful chains.
+Baodao utilises artificial intelligence to improve its sales and services, using it to inform frontline salespeople of customer data, such as spending habits, optical records and eye health, for example.

-The rapid rise of the post-90s generation consumer has made the development of online business a priority for many companies.
+The growing importance of post-90s generation consumers has led many companies to make the development their online business a priority.
 Eyewear e-tailers like Sigo (視客), Yichao (億超) and Kede (可得) have emerged in recent years.
 Online sales of optical products, especially contact lenses and sunglasses, are likely to become increasingly popular in the near future.
-Euromonitor data shows that online sales accounted for 7.2% of total optical sales in 2017.
+Euromonitor data shows that online sales accounted for 9.8% of total optical sales in 2018.

-The O2O (online-to-offline) e-commerce model, which combines offline experience and online trading, is gaining ground in China’s spectacles market.
+The O2O (online-to-offline) e-commerce model, which combines offline experience and online purchase, is gaining ground in China’s spectacles market.
 However, the way the model is used varies from company to company.
-A typical O2O model in the spectacles market allows consumers to purchase spectacle frames online at discounted prices while taking optometry tests and fitting prescription glasses in a physical store.
-An example is the www.kede.com site of Shanghai’s Kede Optics Technology Co.
+A typical O2O model allows consumers to buy spectacle frames online while taking optometry tests and fitting prescription glasses in a store.
+An example of this is the Yichao site.
 Another O2O model is the collaboration of network giants and traditional retailers, such as the partnership agreement between Dianping.com and Baodao Optical.

-The following are some of the optical fairs lined up for 2018 and 2019:
+Some of the optical fairs lined up for 2019 and 2020 are listed below:

 IV.
 Import and Trade Regulations